 The maximum number of Shares that may be: (a) issued to insiders of Gold Royalty within any one-year period, and (b) issuable to insiders of Gold Royalty at any time, in each case, under the LTIP alone, or when combined with all of Gold Royalty's other security-based compensation arrangements, cannot exceed 10% of the aggregate number of Shares issued and outstanding from time to time determined on a non-diluted basis.
-The maximum number of Shares issuable to any one individual under the LTIP alone, or when combined with all of Gold Royalty's other security-based compensation arrangements, cannot exceed 5% of the aggregate number of Shares issued and outstanding from time to time determined on a non-diluted basis.
 The maximum number of Shares issuable to any one individual under the LTIP alone, or when combined with all of Gold Royalty's other security-based compensation arrangements, cannot exceed 5% of the aggregate number of Shares issued and outstanding on the applicable grant date.